louis2038/gitignore-tui/README.md

 This will:
 1. Save your .gitignore changes
 2. Run `jj file list` to get all tracked files
-3. Automatically untrack any files that match the ignore rules
+3. Automatically untrack any files that match the ignore rules (including generic patterns)

 This is useful when you add new ignore rules and want to immediately remove those files from tracking.